If you own or are planning to buy property in South Australia you may be liable for certain state taxes and levies. These are:

 For more information on the emergency services levy please see the emergency services levy pages or contact our emergency services levy call centre on 1300 366 150 or by email.

-If you are purchasing or building a new home, you may be eligible for a HCG of up to $8500.
-This grant is in addition to the FHOG.
+If you are 60 or more years of age and purchasing or building a new home* to reside in, you may be eligible for a once-off Seniors Housing Grant (SHG) of up to $8500.
+For first home owners, the SHG is not available in addition to the First Home Owner Grant.

-Submit your Housing Construction Grant Application to RevenueSA or an Approved Agent together with supporting documentation.
+You can submit your Seniors Housing Grant Application to RevenueSA or the Approved Agent providing your finance, together with the necessary supporting documentation.
 Applications must be received within 12 months of the completion of the eligible transaction.
-A separate application is required for each eligible transaction.

 *New Home means a home that has not been previously occupied or sold as a place of residence and includes a substantially renovated home.